 Select Shades, a new Atlanta-based sunglasses retailer, plans to open their first permanent brick & mortar location in IQ before Black Friday.
 Situated in a 1,045 square foot space, Select Shades will offer patrons a broader selection from iconic brands like Ray-Ban, Persol and Gucci, as well as a large selection of popular regional brands like Costa and Kaenon.
 The store will also emphasize bringing new local brands to the market like Shwood, Quay, and Krewe du optic.

 Joining Select Shades is The Men's Parlour at IQ.
 The 1,200 square foot men's salon replaces the short lived The Stout Brothers, a beer market, which closed in early July after less than a year in business.
-Ann Hoang, mother of Alex and Chris Kinjo of neighboring IQ business MF Sushi, was previously involved with her sons’ restaurants but has decided to partner with a licensed stylist and enter the grooming industry.
-Hoang hopes to be open "in October" and is reportedly already looking to expand the concept in metro Atlanta.
+Thuy Bich, a licensed cosmetologist and sister of Alex and Chris Kinjo of neighboring IQ business MF Sushi, was previously involved with her brothers’ restaurants but has decided to partner with another friend and enter the grooming industry.
+Bich hopes to be open "in October" and is reportedly already looking to expand the concept in metro Atlanta.